DevJSTAR/JSTAR-Tab/README.md

 ## ❤️ Acknowledgments

-Special thanks to @EquaTechnologies for contributing amazing hover animations for shortcuts, settings, and the "Add Shortcut" button.
+Special thanks to **[Equa](https://github.com/EquaTechnologies)** for contributing amazing hover animations for shortcuts, settings, and the "Add Shortcut" button.
 Your work is truly appreciated! 🌟

 ## 📄 License